-Enterprise Architecture Management in ITIL: As per ITIL the IT Architecture Management approach intends to establish a blueprint for future improvement of the technological environment, taking into consideration the service approach and emerged technologies.
+Enterprise Architecture Management in ITIL: As per ITIL, the IT Architecture Management approach intends to establish a blueprint for future improvement of the technological environment, taking into consideration the service approach and emerged technologies.

 ITIL Enterprise Architecture:

-ITIL Architecture management only defined as a method only for ITIL in design, and ITIL v3 official documentation does not specify details about this process.
+ITIL Architecture management is only defined as a method only for ITIL in design, and ITIL v3 official documentation does not specify details about this process.
 But this approach is used throughout the lifecycle phase to preserve the standard technology architecture design of an organization.
 The application perspective describes the relations between the organization’s processes and standards.
-The data point of view depicts and orders the crude information, (for example, text documents, data sets, pictures, introductions, and spreadsheets) required by the association for powerful activity.
+The data point of view depicts and orders the crude information (for example, text documents, data sets, pictures, introductions, and spreadsheets) required by the association for robust activity.